adeladaisycardenas-A/alice-conversational-ai/README.md

 - Technical documentation
 - Iterative software development

-Most importantly, the project taught me to treat unexpected AI behavior as something that can be **reproduced, examined, compared, and documented** rather than simply accepted as unpredictable.
+One of the most important lessons from the project has been learning to treat unexpected AI behavior as something that can be:

+**reproduced, isolated, tested, compared, revised, and documented.**

 ---

-## 16 — Evidence in This Repository
+## 15 — Evidence

-This repository is being built as a **sanitized technical case study**, not simply a project description.
+This repository is a **sanitized technical case study** of Alice's development.

-Evidence added here will include selected materials such as:
+Selected evidence will include:

-- Sanitized Swift source
+- Swift source code
-- Sanitized Python source
+- Python source code
-- Original design assets
-- Working-prototype screenshots
+- Working interface visuals
 - Architecture documentation
 - Development records
-- Debugging and evaluation case studies
+- Debugging case studies

-Historical concept artwork, working implementations, experimental code, and later documentation will remain clearly labeled so that the provenance of each artifact is preserved.
+- AI evaluation examples

+The goal is to preserve enough evidence to demonstrate how Alice was designed, built, tested, and iterated without publishing private user data or sensitive project material.

 ---

-## 17 — Current Status
+## 16 — Current Status

 **Active prototype / ongoing independent project**

-Alice is not presented here as a finished commercial product.
+Alice is not presented as a finished commercial product.

-Some components are functional prototypes, some are experiments, and some remain research or design directions.
+Different parts of the system exist at different stages of development: working implementations, functional prototypes, experiments, and ongoing research.

 This public repository intentionally excludes:

 - Private conversations
 - Personal memory contents
+- Credentials
-- Credentials or API keys
+- API keys
 - Encryption keys
 - Sensitive research records
 - Private user information